explainers-by-googlers/cross-origin-storage/README.md

  * Example usage to retrieve a file.
  */

-// The known hash of the file and the human-readable name. const hash =
+// The known hash of the file and the human-readable description. const hash =
   'SHA-256: 8f434346648f6b96df89dda901c5176b10a6d83961dd3c1ac88b59b2dc327aa4';
 const name = 'Large AI model';